- Data Reference

 NULLexcept for small segments relating to search experimentation

-There are three aggregation columns:
+There are five aggregation columns:

 Each of these columns represent different types of searches.